Health and wellness

 We are K-State.
 It is important that every Wildcat is a Wellcat.

-Everyone — faculty, staff, students, contractors, vendors and visitors — must wear face coverings over their mouths and noses in all indoor and outdoor spaces while you are on university property unless you are alone in your own private office or work space or are alone outdoors.
+The university has implemented a temporary face mask requirement.
+Everyone must wear face masks over their mouths and noses in all indoor spaces on university property unless alone in their own private offices or workspaces.

 Cleaning and disinfecting